-- evaluate and critique their own journalistic work and the work of others.
+- evaluate and critique his or her own journalistic work and the work of others.

-- apply knowledge of grammar and AP style to create mass media products that conform with journalistic conventions.
+- apply knowledge of grammar and AP style to create mass media products that conform to journalistic conventions.

-- apply principles of audience and journalistic ethics to writing and photography, especially as the student’s journalistic work relates to gender, ethnicities, and class.
+- apply principles of audience and journalistic ethics to his or her writing and photography, especially as they relate to gender, ethnicities, and culture.

-- demonstrate understanding of the fundamentals of mass media theories, concepts, and practices as they relate to gender, ethnicities and class constructs.
+- demonstrate understanding of the fundamentals of mass media theories, concepts, and practices as they relate to gender, ethnicities, and cultural constructs.

 A Certificate of Achievement may be obtained by completion of therequired program with grades of “C” or better or equivalent.